Technology & Manufacturing Association

 This is typically driven by the sponsor company communicating with TMA Training and Education admin.

 STEP 1: Have your apprentice candidate/employee meet the Entrance Requirement by successfully completing the Entrance Exam and show proof of high school diploma or GED.
 The entrance exam requires a scheduled testing date with TMA Training and Education admin.
 You can schedule a testing date using this link HERE.
-At this time, TMA will also require a declared track confirmation of either Tool and Die, Mold Making, or CNC Programming.
-TMA will send the company contact a copy of the test results the same day.
+The entrance exam has a $150 fee which must be paid prior to the exam data.
+At exam registration, TMA also requires a declared track confirmation of either Tool and Die, Mold Making, or CNC Programming.
+Once the candidate completes the exam, TMA will send the company contact a copy of the test results the same day.
 If an individual fails, we will provide next steps or alternative options.

 STEP 2: TMA obtains company approval/confirmation to proceed with enrollment into the program.

 STEP 3: Officially enroll in the program.
-TMA Training and Education admin will register and send an invoice/confirmation via email.
-Both semesters are billed at the start of the year.
-No refund is provided if an apprentice drops during the program.
+TMA Training and Education admin will provide registration links to register and pay for the first year of tuition.
+Both semesters are billed prior to the beginning of the school year (September).
+Payment for tuition must be paid in full no later than 90 days prior to the start of class.
+No refund is provided if an apprentice drops or is removed from the program at any time.

 STEP 4: TMA Training and Education admin will send out reminders about class starting along with more info on the class such as classrooms, etc.